icon

 • Home modifications needed: Home modifications are often pivotal to home aging.
 However, the cost can vary significantly.
 For example, simple items such as grab bars and raised toilet seats are cost-effective.
 Significant changes, such as adding a wheelchair ramp or installing a new shower stall, can be more expensive.

 • Support services needed: Many services can make aging at home a viable option.
-These vary but include home care, grocery delivery, adult day care, and transportation services.
+These vary but include home care, grocery delivery, adult day care, occupational therapy, and transportation services.

 • Housing: The house cost will vary significantly and is something to consider heavily.
 This includes the cost of mortgage/rent, maintenance, utilities, HOA fees, and more.